Georgia routs Ga Tech 45-21, Alabama up next for SEC title

 Fromm threw a 5-yard touchdown pass to Riley Ridley, a 12-yarder to Jeremiah Holloman and a 44-yarder to Mercole Hardman.
 Swift chipped in with a 1-yard scoring run, Elijah Holyfield had an 8-yard TD and Rodrigo Blankenship completed the onslaught with a 25-yard field goal on the final play of the half.

 Fromm wasn't done yet.
-On Georgia's first series of the second half, he hooked up with Ridley again on a 4-yard scoring pass that prompted many in the crowd of more than 92,000 to head for the exits on a cold, damp day between the hedges.
+On Georgia's first series of the second half, he hooked up with Ridley again on a 4-yard scoring pass that prompted many in the crowd of more than 92,000 to head for the exits on a cold, damp day in Athens.

-Georgia Tech came into the game with a four-game winning streak, having rebounded from a 1-3 start to clinch a winning season and a bowl trip.
-But the Bulldogs simply had too much talent and too much on the line to stumble once again against their state rival.
+"We liked our matchups," said Fromm, who went 13 of 16 for 175 yards before giving way to Justin Fields late in the third quarter.
+"When they were kind of playing the off coverage, we hit some underneath stuff and let guys break tackles.
+Our athletes, our guys, are really good with the ball in their hands, so let's get it to them quick and let those guys make plays."

-Georgia will face Alabama next weekend for the SEC title and an expected spot in the College Football Playoff.
+Now, it's on to Atlanta to face Alabama for the SEC title and an expected spot in the College Football Playoff.

 Juanyeh Thomas provided Georgia Tech's only points of the first half on a 100-yard kickoff return.
 The triple-option offense, which came into the game leading the nation in rushing yards, finally reached the end zone on Qua Searcy's 3-yard touchdown run midway through the fourth quarter.